vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

   working on computer)

-* Screens: I use dark mode (moderate contrast), adaptive brightness (so screen is as dim as feasible hardware-wise and considering the brightness of the environment).
+* Screens: I use dark mode (moderate contrast), adaptive brightness (so the screen is as dim as feasible hardware-wise and considering the brightness of the environment), and warm colors (so the screen has a yellowish rather than a bluish hue).

 ### Sun avoidance